Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 Students wishing to be formally admitted into the Dietetics Option must meet the following admission criteria:

-Graduation Requirements: In order to receive a verification statement for completion of the required didactic curriculum, accredited by the American Dietetic Association's Commission on Accreditation for Dietetics Education, students must meet all requirements put forth for both admission and retention and be approved for graduation by the Registrar at Southeast Missouri State University.
-The student who completes this degree must additionally complete a minimum of 1200 supervised practice hours of preprofessional experience accredited/approved by The Commission on Accreditation/Approval for Dietetics Education of The American Dietetic Association and successfully complete the Registration Examination for Dietitians.
+In order to receive a verification statement for completion of the required didactic curriculum, accredited by The Accreditation Council for Education in Nutrition and Dietetics, the accrediting agency for the Academy of Nutrition and Dietetics, students must meet all requirements put forth for both admission and retention and be approved for graduation by the Registrar at Southeast Missouri State University.
+The student who completes this degree must additionally complete a minimum of 1200 supervised practice hours of pre-professional experience accredited/approved by The Accreditation Council for Education in Nutrition and Dietetics and successfully complete the registration examination for dieticians.

-Any student wishing to be formally admitted into the Advertising, Journalism, Public Relations, Radio or Television and Film options within the Department of Mass Media must complete the Declaration of Major form and meet the following criteria:
+Any student wishing to be formally admitted into the Advertising, Multimedia Journalism, Public Relations, or Television & Film options within the Department of Mass Media must complete the Declaration of Major form and meet the following criteria:

 Students must maintain the following requirements to continue with advanced coursework in the major: